canonical/curtin/doc/topics/apt_source.rst

     apt:
       preserve_sources_list: VALUE

 **Note**: If versions of cloud-init that support the new style config receive conflicting values in old style and new style, cloud-init will raise exception and exit failure.
-It simplly doesn't know what behavior is desired.
+It simply doesn't know what behavior is desired.